mcphail/next-3D/README.md

 This code is compatible with all versions of the Spectrum Next running the latest firmware (24.11 or later).

-Copy the .nex file to a folder on the Spectrum Next and run from the browser.
+Copy the .nex file(s) to a folder on the Spectrum Next and run from the browser.

 To save removing the SD card every time, use [NextSync](https://solhsa.com/specnext.html#NEXTSYNC) to synchronise the folder `/Dev/next/dev` in your home folder with the Next over WiFi.

 - Set up NextSync to synchronise the folder on your PC with the Spectrum Next
-- Use `make deploy` to make the .nex file and copy it to the folder
+- Use `make deploy` or `sh make_all.sh deploy` to make the .nex file(s) and copy them to the sync folder `Dev/next/dev`
-- Use the dot command .sync on the Spectrum Next to synchronise the folder with the Next
+- Use the dot command .sync on the Spectrum Next to synchronise that folder with the Next

 ## Creating Models